dagu-org/dagu/README.md

 ### Execution Schedule

-You can specify the schedule with cron expression in the `schedule` field in the config file as follows:
+You can specify the schedule with cron expression in the `schedule` field in the config file as follows.

 ```yaml
 schedule: "5 4 * * *" # Run at 04:05.